bolst/obsidian/nbolt-obs/School/COMP-3300/Quiz 1.md

 int main() {
 	int p = fork();
 	if (p > 0) {
-		printf("Hi there\n");
+		printf("Hi There!\n");
+	}
-	} else {
+	else {
 		sleep(1);
-		p = p + 5;
+		p += 5;
 		printf("%d\n", p);
 	}

 	wait(NULL);
 	printf("%d\n", p);
 	return 0;
 }
 ```

-1. What is the output?
-Assume the child PID is 100.
+1. Write the output, assuming the PID of the child is 100.
->Hi there
->5
->5
->100

 2. How many processes will be created?

-(2)
-3. If we assign `p` to a pointer and then modify it, will it affect the program's output?
-(No)
+3. If we assign the `p`-value to a pointer and modify it, will it affect the program's output?

-4. What happens to the process if `wait(NULL)` is not used (zombie or orphan)? (orphan).
+4. What happens to the process if `wait(NULL)` is not used (orphan or zombie)?

-## Part 2.
-True or false
+# Part 2 (T/F)

-1. When a new thread is created, the OS allocates separate memory for it (false)
+1. When a new thread is created, the operating system allocates separate memory for it.
-2. A multi-core system always gurantees parallel execution of an application (false)
+2. A multi-core system always guarantees parallel execution of an application.
-3. In a PCB, the Program Counter is responsible for counting the timer of the real-clock (false)
+3. In a Process Control Block (PCB), the Program Counter is responsible for counting the timer of the real-time clock.
-4. A system program is not part of the kernel (true)
+4. A system program is not a part of the kernel.
-5. A system call is a software generated interrupt (true)
+5. A system call is a software generated interrupt.
-6. Device driver is a hardware component (false)
+6. Device driver is a hardware component.
-7. Device controller has a local buffer (true)
+7. Device controller has a local buffer.
-8. A system call changes the mode from kernel to user mode (false)
+8. A system call changes the mode from kernel to user mode.
-9. The OS manages resource allocation (true)
+9. The OS manages resource allocation.
-10. We should always keep policy separate from mechanism (true)
+10. We should always keep policy separate from mechanism.

-## Part 3.
-Choose the correct option
+# Part 3 (MC)

-1. Which is NOT a multithreading model?
-(2)
+1. Which of the following is NOT a multithreading model?
 	1. Many to many
 	2. One to many
 	3. One to one
 	4. Many to one
 2. Any dynamically allocated values are stored in which of the following location?
-(3)
 	1. Data
 	2. Stack
 	3. Heap
 	4. Text

-3. Which of the following is not part of the process state?
-(3)
+3. Which is NOT a part of the process state
 	1. New
 	2. Ready
 	3. Sleeping
 	4. Running

-4. Which of the following is not a benefit of the microkernel structure (4)
+4. Which of the following is NOT a benefit of Microkernel Structure
 	1. Easy to extend
 	2. Easy to port
-	3. More relaible
+	3. More reliable
 	4. Less performance overhead

-5. Which of the following is not a primary function of the OS?
-(3)
+5. Which of the following is NOT a primary function of an OS?
 	1. File system management
 	2. Process scheduling
 	3. Code compilation
 	4. None of the above